Singular semipositive metrics in non-Archimedean geometry: Dual complexes

-\end{thm} This result is in essence contained in the toroidal theory of \cite{KKMS}.
+\end{thm} This result is in essence contained in the toroidal theory of~\cite{KKMS}.
 However, strictly speaking, these authors only deal with varieties over an algebraically closed field and with toroidal $S$-varieties, neither of which appears to adequately handle the case of SNC $S$-varieties when the special fiber is non-reduced.
-Since Theorem \ref{T201} is one of the crucial ingredients in the proof of Theorem A, we therefore provide a complete proof, mostly adapting \cite[pp.76-82]{KKMS}.
+Since Theorem~\ref{T201} is one of the crucial ingredients in the proof of Theorem A, we therefore provide a complete proof, mostly adapting~\cite[pp.76-82]{KKMS}.
+See also~\cite{Thu} for a similar construction.

-\begin{proof}
+\begin{proof} ~

 \textbf{Step 1}.
 Given a finite set $L$ and a field $\kappa$, we rely on basic toric geometry (cf.~\cite{KKMS,Ful,Oda}) to show that $Z:=\A^L_\kappa=\Spec\kappa[t_i,\,i\in L]$ and its coordinate hyperplanes $(H_i)_{i\in L}$ satisfy an analogue of (i)-(iv).
 Set $T:=(\G_{m,\kappa})^L$ to be the multiplicative split torus of dimension $L$ over $\kappa$.
 The fan $\Sigma$ of the toric $\kappa$-variety $Z$ consists of the cones $\hat\sigma_J=\sum_{j\in J}\R_+ e_j$, $J\subset L$.
 For each $s\in\R_+^L$ let